 If you wish to apply using the paper application, or are pending acceptance to MTSU, you may apply using the application link below and return it with the required Prepayment, Financial Guarantor Addendum and Proof of Meningitis to:

 Post Office Box 6

 Murfreesboro, TN 37132

 For summer housing, complete the application and license agreement (see links below) and return it with the required $175 prepayment fee to MTSU Housing and Residential Life, Middle Tennessee State University, Post Office Box 6, Murfreesboro, TN 37132.

 To view current rates, click here.

-While there is no final application date for new applications, housing assignment priorities are based on the date of application and prepayment of applicable fees.
+While there is no “deadline” for housing applications, housing assignment priorities are based on the resident type (new or continuing) and the date of the completed application.
 Due to the demand for on-campus housing and limited amount of space available, the University is unable to guarantee housing for all students.
 Early applications are strongly encouraged.
-A completed application, signed by the student, indicates acceptance of the terms and conditions outlined in the Housing License Agreement.
+A submitted application indicates acceptance of the terms and conditions outlined in the Housing License Agreement.
 Please be aware that the agreement is for the full academic year, including both fall and spring semesters and that assignment to a specific building and type of room cannot be guaranteed.
 Student agrees to accept accommodations assigned, including overflow housing for single students or to cancel and accept prepayment forfeiture as outlined in the license agreement.